GUDHI/gudhi-devel/src/Cech_complex/utilities/cechcomplex.md

 ## cech_persistence ##
 This program computes the persistent homology with coefficient field *Z/pZ* of a Čech complex defined on a set of input points, using Euclidean distance.

+Different versions of Delaunay-Čech complex computation are available:
+ * fast: right combinatorics, values can be arbitrarily bad
+ * safe (default): values can have a relative error at most 1e-5
+ * exact: true values rounded to double.

 The output diagram contains one bar per line, written with the convention:

 `p dim birth death`